Younger brother of the composer (b. 10/22 April 1843 in Votkinsk; d. 1927), born Ippolit Ilyich Chaykovsky (Ипполит Ильич Чайковский).

 Correspondence with Tchaikovsky

-4 letters from Tchaikovsky to his brother Ippolit have survived, dating from 1889 and 1891, and those highlighted in bold are available in English translations on this website:
+4 letters from Tchaikovsky to his brother Ippolit have survived, dating from 1889 and 1891, all of which have been translated into English on this website:

 - Letter 3888 – 26 June/8 July 1889, from Frolovskoye

 - Letter 4386 – 29 May/10 June 1891, from Maydanovo